scottdillon1/Virtual_SCP_Academy/Workflow/Part 4 - Test the Safety Incident Workflow.md

 You can see that the inbox has been cleared.

 Congratulations - You have successfully deployed, tested and modelled the Safety Incident Workflow and tested the workflow with your service.
 In the next session - next week you will be adding Enterprise Messaging to connect the CDS service with the workflow.
 At the end of week three you will be able to create an incident and automatically see the workflow in your inbox.

-### (Optional) - Modify the workflow to point to your service

-The workflow you have deployed and tested is using a generic test service which all participants are using.
-In a few weeks you will be creating Safety Incidents.
-At that time, you will be able to come back to this step to make a minor change to your workflow that was just deployed and point it to your safety incident service.

-[Modify the workflow to point to your service]((Optional)%20Modify%20the%20workflow%20to%20point%20to%20your%20service.md)